n0nuser/n0nuser.github.io/content/posts/emailserver/index.md

   }
 ```

-The standard unencrypted IMAP port is 143 (in Gmail it uses STARTTLS encryption), but it is recommended to use SSL encryption, which corresponds to port 993 (in Gmail it uses SSL encryption).
+The standard unencrypted IMAP port is 143 (Gmail uses STARTTLS encryption), but it is recommended to use SSL encryption, which corresponds to port 993 (Gmail uses SSL encryption).

 We enable port 587, used for outgoing messages: